-All 2-Series models are fitted as standard with dual front, front side, front knee and full-length side curtain airbags in addition to traction and stability control systems.
+All 2 Series models come standard with dual front, front side, front knee, and full-length side curtain airbags in addition to traction and stability control systems.

 Available safety options include a lane departure warning system, blind zone alert and automatic collision notification.